So, you’re heading off to Paris, but you only have one day. Keep reading to see my top recommendations for spending 1 day in Paris.

 - The Conciergerie: King Louis the XVI and Marie Antoinette were held prisoner here before their execution at what is now Place de la Concorde.
 It’s one of the great hidden gems in Paris.

-- Saint-Chapelle: This cathedral was built to hold the crown of thorns relic and is famous for its stunning stained-glass windows.
+- Sainte-Chapelle: This cathedral was built to hold the crown of thorns relic and is famous for its stunning stained-glass windows.

 - Sacre-Coeur: The large Basilica of the Sacred Heart in Montmartre sits on the highest point in Paris.
 In addition to offering sweeping views of the city, it’s also free to enter—great for those who want to tour Paris on a budget.